venegu/tweety/README.md

 - [ ] Profile Page
    - [ ] Implement the paging view for the user description.
    - [ ] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
-   - [ ] Pulling down the profile page should blur and resize the header image.
+   - [x] Pulling down the profile page should resize the header image.
+NOTE: I didn't get the blur done :(
 - [ ] Account switching
    - [ ] Long press on tab bar to bring up Account view with animation
    - [ ] Tap account to switch to